 Theodore Saloutos Book Award

 The Immigration and Ethnic History Society invites submissions for the Theodore Saloutos Book Award.
-The $2,000 award is presented annually at the IEHS banquet for the book judged best on any aspect of the immigration history of the United States.
+The $2,000 award is presented annually at the IEHS banquet during the OAH for the book judged best on any aspect of the immigration history of the United States.

 “Immigration history” is defined as the movement of peoples from other countries to the United States, of the repatriation movements of immigrants, and of the consequences of these migrations, both for the United States and the countries of origin.